Josh Bolton

-Josh Bolton (born May 26, 1984 in Penfield, New York) is an American soccer player who last played for Charleston Battery in the USL Second Division.
+Josh Bolton (born May 26, 1984) is an American former professional soccer player.

+Bolton began his club career with the Albany Admirals in 2002 during his freshman year playing for the Williams Ephs.
+In 2005, Bolton began his professional career with the Rochester Raging Rhinos, during which he spent time on loan at the Wilmington Hammerheads and Harrisburg City Islanders.
+Bolton then spent a single season with the Atlanta Silverbacks before becoming a free agent through 2009.
+Bolton returned to professional play in 2010 for a single year with the Charleston Battery.

 Career

 Youth

 Bolton grew up in Penfield, New York, and was a childhood fan of the Rochester Rhinos.
 He graduated in 2002 from Penfield High School.
-He attended Williams College, playing on the men’s soccer team from 2002 to 2005.
+He attended Williams College, playing on the men's soccer team from 2002 to 2005.
 He was a 2004 and 2005 1st Team All American. and the 2004 and 2005 New England Small College Athletic Conference Player of the Year.

 Professional

 In 2005, Bolton spent the collegiate off season with the Albany Admirals in the Premier Development League.
 In 2006, he signed with the Rochester Rhinos of the USL First Division going on loan with the Wilmington Hammerheads of the USL Second Division for one game.
 In April 2007, the Rhinos loaned Bolton to the Harrisburg City Islanders of the USL-2 for two games.
 On February 13, 2008, Bolton signed with the Atlanta Silverbacks of USL-1.

 After spending a year out of professional soccer in 2009, Charleston Battery announced the signing of Bolton to a contract for the 2010 season.

 Bolton was not included on the 2011 roster released by Charleston on April 7, 2011.